 Our funds are valued each business day and the daily prices are available here from approximately 9pm.
 Alternatively, we publish a selected range of fund prices daily in the Financial Times.
-Please refer to the glossary for an explanation of the investment terms used throughout this section.

 Changes to funds’ charging policy and impact on yields